trevnorris/defactor/README.md

     .create();

 // OR use the alternate syntax by passing an object
-// (note this will add all triggers/queues then create() when complete var defer = defactor({
+// (note: this will add all triggers/queues then create() when complete) var defer = defactor({
     resolve : 'done always',
     reject : 'fail always'